chrisamiller/copyCat/README.md

 - [read length 75](https://dl.dropboxusercontent.com/u/21436449/readlength.75.tar.gz)
 - [read length 85](https://dl.dropboxusercontent.com/u/21436449/readlength.85.tar.gz)

+#Notes
-The copyCat package is loosely based on [readDepth](https://code.google.com/p/readdepth/), a tool by the same author.
+- The copyCat package is loosely based on [readDepth](https://code.google.com/p/readdepth/), a tool by the same author.
+- It does support single-sample CN calling using the "runSingleSampleAnalysis" function.
+- It is not specific to the human genome.
+To create your own annotation files, use the above as a template, and fill in your own annoations for mapability (using self-aligments with your aligner of choice) and GC-content (for reads starting in each 100bp window).
+- a window size of 10k is a reasonable default that balances specificity and sensitivity